Our research is editorially independent but we may earn a commission for purchases made through our links.

 Virginia Beach is a popular travel destination during the summer months.
 However, the city shouldn’t be dismissed for travel during the winter months since there is still plenty to see and do here.
 Since the tourist season ends when summer ends, hotels are cheaper and the beach is less crowded in the winter.
-Have a great winter getaway when you experience these 7 best things to do in Virginia Beach.
+Have a great winter getaway when you experience these top things to do in Virginia Beach.

 YOU'RE ALL SET!